 - Make a splash at Waterland

-- Explore the Petralona Caves which is over 70,000 years old
+- Explore the Petralona Caves which are over 70,000 years old

 - Cruise the outskirts of Mount Athos and see breath-taking views of the monastery

-- Unleash your Scuba Steve and experience a scuba diving lessons
+- Unleash your Scuba Steve and experience scuba diving lessons

 - Embark on the thrilling Kassandra Jeep Safari